synctree/suitcase/README.md

 Contributing
 ------------

+### Running the specs

+To set up for the specs, you need to edit the file `spec/keys.rb` with the proper information.
+Currently, testing reservations is unsupported.
+You can run the specs with the default rake task by running `rake` from the command line.

 Please submit any useful pull requests through GitHub.
 If you find any bugs, please report them with the issue tracker!
 Thanks.